This audio was created using Microsoft Azure Speech Services

 What is switchgear?

 Electrical switchgear is connected to electric supply systems and is used in both low and high voltage power transformers.
 Its purpose is to de-energise set up for maintenance and repair to correct the faulty issues.
 Every time there is a defect in the power system, like a short circuit, a massive current flows through the electric setup, which is damaging to the structure and also causes supply disruption to the users.
-It is crucial to ensure optimum electrical protection.
+It is crucial to ensure optimal electrical protection.

 Examples include circuit breakers, fuses, disconnect switches, and relays.
 These devices safeguard electrical systems from overloads, short circuits, and other faults.